mwidjaja1/PythonTutorial/PythonKaggle/Readme.md

 **After you installed Anaconda and downloaded these files**:
 1. Launch your Anaconda Terminal.
 This is 'Anaconda Prompt' on Windows from the Start Menu.
 On macOS, launch your Terminal app.
 2. In that prompt, run `jupyter-lab`
-3. Navigate using the file browser to the
+3. Navigate using the file browser to the .ipynb files.
+Double click on one to run it.